SuperOfficeDocs/data-access/docs/netserver/index.md

 The highest level of NetServer data access is the service-orientated architecture and consists of:

-* [Web service endpoints][5] based on WCF **SOAP** and **REST**ful WebAPI: IIS application used by SuperOffice Web and PocketCRM.
+* [Web service endpoints][5] based on WCF **SOAP** and **REST**ful WebAPI: IIS application used by SuperOffice Web and Mobile.
 * Web service proxies: Service agent pattern .NET assemblies used by clients to access the service endpoints.

 An important aspect of NetServer web service development is its **deployment flexibility**.
 It's capable of being embedded in a domain-centric fat client application, as well as a thin client deployed with NetServer service proxies for data access across the internet.

-This article is an overview of the NetServer API, as well as dive into the different aspects of NetServers service offerings.
+The following sections present an overview of the NetServer API and the different aspects of NetServers service offerings.
 Each level is described briefly below and in detail in the linked sections.

 ## Services layer

-At the highest level, encapsulated in the **SuperOffice.Services namespace**, is an agent pattern-derived API that in terms of deployment is quite flexible.
+At the highest level, encapsulated in the **SuperOffice.Services namespace**, is an **agent** pattern-derived API that in terms of deployment is quite flexible.
 Access and modification to data in the database, using service objects, will always be coded the same, whether the application and database are located on the same server, or operating in a distributed environment.
 This flexibility does come at a performance price though.

-> [!NOTE]
-> The SuperOffice.Services layer should not be confused with the web services available in the installation directory: InstallBase\\WebServices.
-SuperOffice.Services is a **consumer** of these web services, whereas the web services are hosted in IIS.
-The layer is a **client proxy** to the NetServer web services and greatly simplifies what is required to call them.

-![SuperOffice.Services vs. web services][img2]
+[Read more about web services.][5]

 ## Archives

 An [archive][4] is a **configurable multi-column list** that flattens the complex relationships between tables into a simple grid.

-Archives simplify searching and retrieving collections of related data efficiently.
+Archives simplify **searching and retrieving** collections of related data efficiently.
 The archive system is very flexible and supports many different providers.
-Each provider describes a set of related columns from the database.
+Each provider describes a set of related **columns** from the database.
 Each provider supports a set of methods for finding out what columns are available.

 ## Relational database layer (entities)

 The relational database (RDB) layer, conceptually the **business logic** layer, is encapsulated within the **SuperOffice.Entities namespace**.
 Relational database objects, such as `Contact`, `ContactCollection`, `Person`, and `PersonCollection`, are all found here.
 These objects abstract away the complexities required to access and present information from the database.

-Relational database objects expose the data as neat and logical objects commonly referred to as [entities][3].
+RDB objects expose the data as neat and logical objects commonly referred to as [entities][3].
 Entities **represent real-world objects**, such as companies and people.

 > [!TIP]
-> This layer is great for creating and saving new entities, such as creating a new Contact or Sale, but is not as efficient as one of the lower layers when retrieving information.
+> This layer is great for **creating and saving** new entities, such as creating a new `Contact` or `Sale`, but is not as efficient as one of the lower layers when retrieving information.

 [Read more about Entities.][3]